-Each single component of an sDN MUST NOT be composed of more than 64 characters.
-If a single component of an sDN would consist of more than 64 characters an abbreviation of the name MUST be used.
+The value of each single component of an sDN MUST NOT be composed of more than 64 characters.
+If the value of a single component of an sDN would consist of more than 64 characters an appropriate and, if possible, well-known and established abbreviation of that value MUST be used.

-The Domain Name geant.net is held by a member of the GÉANT consortium for purposes of the GÉANT project such that the first two DCs /dc=net/dc=geant are rightfully used.
+The Domain Name geant.net is held by a member of the GÉANT consortium for purposes of GÉANT such that the first two DCs /dc=net/dc=geant are rightfully used.

-The mandatory third DC MUST contain GÉANT's formal description of the GÉANT Service the Certificate is used for/within.
+The REQUIRED third DC MUST contain GÉANT's formal description of the GÉANT Service the Certificate is used for/within.